fwangboulder/InterviewPractice/README.md

 ```

 If the original list was provided by user input, I need to check if the input is efficient first.
-The function should be able to check whether the input is a list,and whether the list contains strings.
+The function should be able to check whether the input is a list, and whether the list contains strings.
+Since the output is an html unordered list, html escaping needs to be considered.
+The cgi module that comes with Python has an escape() function.

 ###4.
 List 2-3 attacks that web applications are vulnerable to.
 How do these attacks work?
 How can we prevent those attacks?
 * Injections let attackers modify a back-end statement of command through unsanitized